jeslaspravin/jeslaspravin.github.io/_posts/CranberryEngine/2024-03-03-Basic-Tokenizer.md

 ### Pass 2 - Semantic tokens

-This pass requires the previously created list of `ParsedTokens` as input and output.
-Input is list of grammar as list of `SemanticSentance`.
-Both subexpressions and token patterns are supported in addition to other pattern types.
+This step relies on the **previously generated list of `ParsedTokens`** as both input and output.
+The input consists of a grammar list represented by a collection of `SemanticSentences`.
+Notably, this grammar supports various elements, including subexpressions, token patterns, and other pattern types.

 ```cpp
 struct SemanticTokenDesc